 Our success is based on the personal attention and contributions of our employees.
 As a new member of the team, you will make a difference.
 We will be depending on YOU.
 We are proud you joined our Company and extend to you a warm WELCOME!

 Sincerely,

-William Bone Founder and CEO
+William Bone Founder and Chairman of the Board